 - The Board of Directors of this PTSA shall consist of the elected Executive Officers, the Co-Chairs of the Fundraising Committee, the Volunteer Co-Chairs, the Co- Legislative Chairs, the Co-Membership Chairs, the two Board Members at Large, and a Faculty/Staff representative.

 - This PTSA’s Board of Directors will meet monthly on a weekday from September to June, the date and time to be determined by the Board.
 Additional meetings throughout the year may be scheduled at the call of the President or a majority of the Board.
 A majority of those on the Board of Directors shall constitute a quorum.

-- A Board Position shall be declared vacant if the person filling the position misses 3 consecutive meetings unless excused by the President.
+- An Office Chair shall be declared vacant if the person filling the position misses 3 consecutive meetings unless excused by the President.

 - A special meeting shall be called for time sensitive issues.

 - Other committee chairs, parents, and Bryant faculty and staff may be invited to attend and participate at Board of Director meetings, but do not have a right to vote on matters before it.

 26. General Membership Meetings shall be held three times per year (Fall, Mid-Year & Spring), the time and date to be set by the Board of Directors.
 Written notice of the place, day and time of the meetings shall be delivered not less than ten (10) nor more than fifty (50) days prior to the date of the meeting to each member.
 There must be at least 10 members present in order to conduct business.